thihaeungg/dingerprebuildform/README.md

 ------------

 * PHP >= 8.0;
-* composer.
+* composer;

 Features
 --------

-* PSR-4 autoloading compliant structure;
+* PSR-4 autoloading compliant structure.
-* Easy to use with Laravel framework;
+* Easy to use with Laravel framework.
 * Useful tools for better code included.

 Installation